Click here to listen to a reading of this blog:

 - Weakness and nervousness.

-You could make yourself feel worse by taking too much, so do test your levels before considering supplementing, as described above with the test from your doctor.
+You could make yourself feel worse by taking too much, so do test your levels before considering supplementing.

-If you do decide to supplement, then you should take your vitamin D supplement with dinner, as it’s the usually the fattiest meal of the day and helps absorption, apparently.
+If you do decide to supplement, then you should aim to take your Vitamin D3 supplement with dinner, as it’s the usually the fattiest meal of the day and helps with absorption.